drBenway/pixi-vn-wiki/start/canvas-image-container.md

 This function will return a `ImageContainer`, that you can use to manipulate the container, and it has the following parameters:

 * `alias`: Is a [alias](/start/canvas-alias.md) for the image.
 * `imageUrls` (Optional): The array of URLs or paths of the images.
+If you have initialized the [asset matrix](/start/assets-management.md#initialize-the-asset-matrix-at-project-start), you can use the alias of the texture.
 If you don't provide the urls, then the alias is used as the url.
 * `options` (Optional): It corresponds to the `ImageContainerOptions<ImageSprite>` interface.

 :::tabs